eriket0107/find-a-friend-solid/README.md

 - [ ] It should be possible to view details of a pet for adoption (name, photo, description, age, breed)
 - [X] It should be possible to register as an ORG
 - [ ] It should be possible to log in and log out as an ORG
+- [ ] It should be possible to edit the organization only if the organization is logged in
+- [ ] It should be possible to edit the pet only if the organization is logged in
+- [ ] It should not be possible delete a register, only deactivate it

 ## Business Rules